S3researchUSC/ene215-fall2019/README.md

 ### Installing R + RStudio

-While R will likely be utilized less often in this class, for anyone who might be interested in exploring the world of #rstats, occasionally R verions of assignments will be given as well.
+While R will likely be utilized less often in this class, for anyone who might be interested in exploring the world of #rstats, occasionally R versions of assignments will be given as well.
 To install R on your computer, refer to the [Install R](https://github.com/S3researchUSC/ene215-fall2019/blob/master/installing-r.md) guide.

+## Accessing/using class materials

+The class assignments/tutorials will be provided in the form of Python (or R) notebooks.
+Once you've downloaded the repository onto your computer, you will be able to access the notebooks locally on your own system.
+Open up Jupyter Notebook to open the assigment (or RStudio).
+Follow along in the assignment by re-running the code, or create your own notebook to re-create the assignment.

+You can also view the notebooks themselves in Github.

 ## Support